ElderlyC/Raven-Cards/README.md

 ## Special Thanks

-To Mike and Baker for giving me ideas and helping test out my application, and everyone else for trying it out.
+To Naver OpenAPI and Material UI for making this project possible, and all users for trying out my application!